lcapossio/fresca/rpi/README.md

 Look at the output to see if packets are coming from the controller.
 You can check the log directory to see the CSV files being created

+*Note, the `sudo` is because you need access to the serial port interface*

 ### CSV file format